dikiaap/mangan/README.md

 **Note** : Follow this steps until done and your website will be online.

-Fork, then rename to `username.github.io` and clone.
+Fork, then rename to `username.github.io` and clone to your computer.

 ```shell
 git clone https://github.com/username/username.github.io.git